The Lion, the Witch and the Wardrobe: Plot

+Meanwhile, the White Witch and her party realise that the snow is melting, and they have to abandon the sledge.

 The children and the Beavers reach the Stone Table and meet Aslan and his army.
 The White Witch's wolf captain Maugrim approaches the camp and attacks Susan, but is killed by Peter.
 The White Witch arrives and parleys with Aslan, invoking the "Deep Magic from the Dawn of Time" which gives her the right to kill Edmund for his treason.
 Aslan then speaks to the Witch alone, and on his return he announces that the Witch has renounced her claim on Edmund's life.
-Aslan and his followers then move the encampment on into the nearby forest.
+Aslan and his followers then move the encampment into the nearby forest.
 That evening, Susan and Lucy secretly follow Aslan to the Stone Table.
-They watch from a distance as the Witch puts Aslan to death – as they had agreed in their pact to spare Edmund.
+They watch from a distance as the Witch puts Aslan to death, as they had agreed in their pact to spare Edmund.
 The next morning, Aslan is resurrected by the "Deeper Magic from before the Dawn of Time", which has the power to reverse death if a willing victim takes the place of a traitor.
 Aslan takes the girls to the Witch's castle and revives the Narnians that the Witch had turned to stone.
 They join the Narnian forces battling the Witch's army.
 The Narnian army prevails, and Aslan kills the Witch.
 The Pevensie children are then crowned kings and queens of Narnia at Cair Paravel.

 After a long and happy reign, the Pevensies, now adults, go on a hunt for the White Stag who is said to grant the wishes of those who catch it.
 The four arrive at the lamp-post marking Narnia's entrance and, having forgotten about it, unintentionally pass through the wardrobe and return to England; they are children again, with no time having passed since their departure.
-They tell the story to Kirke, who believes them and reassures the children that they will return to Narnia one day when they least expect it.
+They tell the story to the Professor, who believes them and reassures the children that they will return to Narnia one day when they least expect it.